hunterlawson/nonscalar/README.md

 # nonscalar

-Rust library crate for operating on nonscalar values like vectors.
+Rust library crate for operating on nonscalar values like vectors and complex numbers.